Best life insurance for scuba divers: Expert-reviewed in 2023

 Prudential

-Prudential offers some of the best rates for divers on the market.
-In most cases, the company will allow you to apply without taking the medical exam.
-If you have one to two well-managed health issues, Prudential will try to waive the health exam, which is required for most life insurance applications.
+You might even be able to apply without taking a medical exam.
+If you have one or two well-managed health issues, Prudential may waive the health exam, which is required for most life insurance applications.

 Best final expense life insurance for divers